Counselling, Psychotherapy, Psychoanalysis near St Paul's, Cannon Street, Bank and Mansion House in the City of London

 Formation of the Analyst: Analysis, Supervision, Pass

 Keynote address on Supervision by special guest Patricia Tassara, from the Escuela Lacania de Psicanalisis del Campo Freudian in Spain.
 Presentation on Supervision by Sophia Berouka, Member of London Society of the NLS.
-(Practitioner at PSY-Practice City of London.)
+(Practitioner at PSY-Practice.)
 Presentations on Supervision by Philip Dravers and Janet Haney, Members of the London Society and Members of the NLS.

 Centrally based for Bank, Cannon Street, Mansion House and St Paul's in Queen Victoria Street, EC4N.
 We are situated next to Mansion House (District Line) tube, three minutes by foot both from Bank (Central, Northern, DLR and Waterloo & City Lines) and from Cannon Street (District Line and Overground Rail).
 Swift access from the Docklands and Canary Wharf using DLR.
 And we are easily accessible from Cannon Street, London Bridge, Blackfriars, Bankside and Waterloo Railway stations, plus most areas in the City of London, East London, Central, South and South-East London.